 The Pneumovax-23 is available to members at 1300 Baht (1500 Baht for non-members).
 Influenza vaccine is available at the end of March, priced at 600 Baht for members (750 Baht for non-members).

-If you are interested in receiving the pneumonia vaccine and/or the influenza vaccine, please contact the clinic.
+If you are interested in receiving the pneumonia vaccine and/or the influenza vaccine, please contact the clinic and reserve.